Our State Legislature has power. But they won't use it to solve our problems.

 ~ Especially in an area that borders several states, we can make it so that providers licensed in other states can more easily practice in Ohio

-~ We don't have enough Primary Care Providers (PCP) across the country.
+~ We don't have enough Primary Care Providers (PCP) in Ohio - especially in our rural areas.
 To solve this, we can expand training programs and residency slots specifically in underserved specialties/communities (like primary care, mental health, etc) to incentivize those roles

 ~ Strengthening access to primary care because Its easier to support a healthy community than an ill one.
 By promoting preventive care programs (screenings, vaccinations, wellness) with lower or no cost for patients - we can encourage health & wellness.
 The end goal of this policy is to make at least 1 primary care, dental care and vision care visit a year FREE for every Ohioan